mjcumming/wiim/development/ARCHITECTURE.md

 ### What We Gain ✅

 - **Separation of Concerns**: Entity focuses on HA interface, controller on complex logic
 - **Testability**: Can unit test controller logic separately from HA entity
 - **Maintainability**: All media player complexity in one well-organized file
+- **Simplified Speaker Management**: Config entries as source of truth (like HA Core)
+- **Standard HA Patterns**: No custom registry, standard config entry updates
+- **Automatic Discovery**: Missing devices trigger helpful discovery flows
 - **Performance**: No unnecessary abstraction layers or complex delegation chains
-- **Debuggability**: One place to look for media player issues
+- **Debuggability**: One place to look for media player issues, simple speaker lookups

 ### What We Avoid ❌

-- **Over-abstraction**: No unnecessary controller hierarchies
+- **Over-abstraction**: No unnecessary controller hierarchies or complex registries
-- **Over-engineering**: No complex factory patterns or event systems
+- **Over-engineering**: No complex factory patterns, event systems, or bidirectional mappings
 - **Maintenance Overhead**: No multiple small files for simple functionality
+- **Custom Systems**: No custom registry when HA's config entries work perfectly
-- **Performance Overhead**: No deep delegation chains
+- **Performance Overhead**: No deep delegation chains or O(1) optimizations for 2-4 devices

 ## Next Steps

-This simplified architecture provides:
+This simplified architecture (v2.1) provides:
 ✅ **Clear separation** without over-engineering
 ✅ **Testable components** with practical boundaries
-✅ **Maintainable codebase** with logical organization ✅ **Fast implementation** with minimal abstraction
+✅ **Maintainable codebase** with logical organization ✅ **Standard HA patterns** throughout (config entries as source of truth) ✅ **Simple speaker management** without custom registries ✅ **Automatic discovery** for missing group devices
+✅ **Fast implementation** with minimal abstraction
-✅ **Easy debugging** with centralized logic
+✅ **Easy debugging** with centralized logic and simple lookups

-The single controller pattern gives us all the benefits of separation while avoiding unnecessary complexity.
+The combination of single controller pattern + simplified speaker management gives us all the benefits of clean architecture while following Home Assistant standards and cursor rules.